 When it comes to enduring the weather, a label is like a person: It sometimes needs assistance to thrive in the great outdoors.
 When the temperatures drop below freezing, we put on insulated winter coats.
 When the summer sun is blazing, we don our shades and slather on sunscreen.

 In short, we don’t let the elements stop us from enjoying outdoor recreation or getting our work done.
-And they shouldn’t prevent outdoor stickers or equipment labels from performing their duties, either.
+And they shouldn’t prevent outdoor or industrial labels from performing their duties, either.

 Rain and Snow: Water-Resistant Labels